thatneat/golden-hour/README.md

 Gotchas:

 - depending on how you installed `golden-hour`, you will need to make sure that it's on your `PATH`.
-This may mean adding `PATH=~/.local/bin:$PATH` to your crontab and your `~/.bash_profile`, or activating a virtualenv.
+This may mean adding something like `PATH=~/.local/bin:/usr/local/bin:$PATH` to your crontab and your `~/.bash_profile`, or activating a virtualenv.
 - `cron` runs in a different environment from your normal shell.
 In my case, it did not have access to `ffmpeg`, because I had installed it to `/usr/local/bin`, but the `$PATH` only had `/bin` and `/usr/bin`.
 - Your Pi may not be configured to your local timezone.
 Run `date` to see what time it is for your Pi, and set the cron job to run at an appropriate translated time.
 I set mine to run at 2300, which is 3pm local time.